Kredaro/Deep-Learning-Training/Neural Networks/Activation/Readme.md

 - For z values less than 0 the RELU outputs 0, this at times slows down the training, the Leaky RELU helps solve this problem.

 A good exercise would be to try them all on a problem and then evaluate them on a validation set.&nbsp;
 * * *

+## Activation function for Regression problem
+Only the output layer can be set to linear activation function ( no activation) in case of Regression problem.

+* * *